dwangnu/AptaZ/README.md

-# AptaZ
+# AptaZ and AptaFastZ

 Repository of code associated with article "A high-dimensional microfluidic approach for selection of aptamers with programmable binding affinities" published in Nature Chemistry

 AptaZ is an algorithm that generates aptamers with desired binding affinity on the basis of high-content sequencing dataset.

-(*We are working to publish a protocol/technical note paper regarding Apta Z, more complied code and multiple datasets for testing will be released with the technical note upon its acceptance)
+AptaFastZ is an rapid version of AptaZ with the same precision.
+We recommend using AptaFastZ.

+(Sample dataset is available at https://zenodo.org/record/8106594)

 # Installation
 •	Make sure your computer has at least 8GB RAM